sy77777en/video_annotation_folk/labels_markdown/cam_motion/camera_centric_movement/tilt_down/index.md

 - Is the camera tilting downward?

-- Is the camera tilting from top to bottom?

 </details>

 <details>
 <summary><h4> Alternative Question</h4></summary>

+- Does the camera tilt from top to bottom?

+- Is the camera tilting from top to bottom?

 - Does the camera tilt down (not pedestal down)?